zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 - a timer or an
 - event from the Microsoft graph

-Piece of code gets triggered by the event.
+These events trigger a piece of code.
 We don't just react to event we're also able to influence other parts of our system.
 We can send a notification, store smth in DB.

 However there are still some challanges in architecturing serverless solutions using Azure functions